mulesoft-consulting/ASMonGCP/README.md

 - If you go may to **API Management** in Anypoint Platform and refresh the page you will see that the API's are now **Active**.

-- You have complted the installation of Anypoint Service Mesh.
-In the next secion we will walk through appling some policies against the kubernetes services.
+- You have completed the installation of Anypoint Service Mesh.
+In the next section we will walk through applying some policies against the kubernetes services.

 <a id="applypolicy"></a>
 ## Apply API Management Policies